 HbA1c.
 This test measures your average blood sugar over the last 6 to 12 weeks.
 Your target will be set with your diabetes team to manage your HbA1c without risking low blood sugar.

 Blood pressure.
 If you have diabetes, you are at a greater risk of developing high blood pressure, which can lead to other serious conditions.
-To be certain that your blood pressure is at a healthy rate, have it checked at least annually and more frequently if advised to do so.
+To be certain that your blood pressure is at a healthy level, have it checked at least annually and more frequently if advised to do so.

 Cholesterol.
 Having diabetes can also put you at risk of high cholesterol - a risk factor for heart disease and stroke.
 Be sure to have your cholesterol checked (fasting lipid profile) at least once every year.